fs111/ich-muss-mal/README.md

 Visualizing Berlin's public bathrooms in [datasette](https://datasette.io).
 This is a small experiment to learn datasette.
-It uses Berlins open data for [public bathrooms](https://daten.berlin.de/datensaetze/standorte-der-%C3%B6ffentlichen-toiletten), imports that into [sqlite](https://sqlite.org) using [Apache POI](https://poi.apache.org) and then serserves it via datasette.
+It uses Berlins open data for [public bathrooms](https://daten.berlin.de/datensaetze/standorte-der-%C3%B6ffentlichen-toiletten), imports that into [sqlite](https://sqlite.org) using [Apache POI](https://poi.apache.org) and then serves it via datasette.

 ## Running

-You need to have Java 17 and a somewhat modern version of python on your system.
+You have to have Java 17 and a somewhat modern version of python on your system.
 Then type

 ```
 ./gradlew serve